 Ramadan (Arabic: رمضان ) is the holiest month in the Islamic calendar.
 During the month of Ramadan, Muslims abstain from eating and drinking from sunrise to sunset.
 It is said God decreed this entire month holy for Muslims so that they can increase their remembrance of life after death.
 Muslims also abstain from all bad deeds and habits, like smoking, swearing, backbiting, and disrespectfulness.
 Muslims reflect upon themselves, their religion, and the characteristics of God.

-Fasting is one of the five pillars of Islam and as such it is obligatory for Muslims.
-Fasting and abstaining from bad habits teaches Muslims self control, humility, and generosity.
-Ramadan is a time for charity, family, and good deeds.
-Muslims fast because they believe it is vital for spiritual health.
+Fasting is one of the five pillars of Islam and as such, it is obligatory for Muslims.
+Fasting and abstaining from bad habits allow Muslims to learn self-control, humility, and generosity.
 Unlike the fast of Ashurah, the fasts of Ramadan are declared mandatory by God because like salah (praying towards Mecca), fasting helps Muslims maintain spiritual and physical health.

 Top Tweets for Ramadan -Updated

 In the News and Trending for RamadanUpdated Toronto Muslims ready to celebrate Ramadan together after COVID restrictions lifted | Globalnews.ca